Sayan-Mondal2022/enterprise-knowledge-copilot/README.md

-# enterprise-knowledge-copilot
+# Enterprise Knowledge Copilot

-An AI-powered Enterprise Knowledge Base Copilot using Vector Search and RAG to provide grounded, actionable answers from internal documents.
+This project implements an Enterprise Knowledge Base Copilot that enables employees to query internal documentation using natural language.

+It leverages semantic search powered by a vector database and Retrieval-Augmented Generation (RAG) to return accurate, step-by-step answers grounded in organizational knowledge such as policies, SOPs, and technical documentation.